rcsb/py-rcsb_app_file/README.md

 ### Hashing and compression

+Compression of file

-Should hashing be performed before or after compression/decompression?
+- Should hashing be performed before or after compression/decompression?
 The API performs hashing on the compressed file.

-For the Python client, from the client side, the API first compresses, then hashes the complete file, then uploads.
+- For the Python client, from the client side, the API first compresses, then hashes the complete file, then uploads.
 From the server side, the API saves, then hashes the complete file, then decompresses.

-From javascript, hashing libraries are less reliable, so hashing is optional.
+- From javascript, hashing libraries are less reliable, so hashing is optional.
 If a hash digest is not sent as a parameter, the API defaults to file size comparison.

-File size is computed on the compressed file, same as the hash.
+- File size is computed on the compressed file, same as the hash.
 Please ensure that front-end scripts compute file size in the correct order if compression is used.

+Compression of chunks

+- When uploading, if the extractChunks parameter is set to True, the API assumes that you have compressed each chunk.
+- It therefore decompresses each chunk on receiving it.
+- The compression type is set in rcsb/app/config/config.yml.
+- Client-side compression is presently only available from the example Python clients.
+- The example HTML files do not have compression since compression frameworks from the browser are less developed.
+- If you add compression from the browser for compression of chunks, ensure that the compression type matches that specified in config.yml.
+- Hashing results are not affected by compression/decompression of chunks.

 # Testing